GamalAbdELNasser77/GamalAbdELNasser77/README.md

-### ITI
-graduated with hands-on experience in web development using MEARN stack.
-with fundamental knowledge of With all stages of the development cycle for dynamic web projects.
+ITI  graduated with hands-on experience in web development using MEARN stack, with fundamental knowledge of With all stages of the development cycle for dynamic web projects.
 Strong background in project management 👋

 <!--